Managing Studies

 - Use "▶ Try it out" button

-- Complete test as participant would
+- Complete entire workflow as participant would

 - Verify data uploads correctly